 – Myth: A VPN makes you completely anonymous.
 Reality: It hides your traffic from your ISP and local network, but you still need to be careful about user accounts, app permissions, and online behavior that can reveal identity.

 – Myth: Free VPNs are safe.
 Reality: Free VPNs can come with data quotas, slower speeds, and questionable privacy practices.
 They often monetize your data differently.
+Vpn ms edge: comprehensive guide to using VPNs with Microsoft Edge for privacy, streaming, and secure browsing 2026

 A clearer path forward: how to decide right now